PoisotLab/ms_svd_networks/manuscript.md

 complexity.

-![The relationship between network richness and relative rank deficiency, and entropy.
+![The relationship between network richness and relative rank deficiency, and SVD entropy.
 The different types of interactions are indicated by the colours.](figures/size_v_rankentropy.png){#fig:size}

 As expected following the observation that ecological networks are